 Avoid chilled things or iced drinks.

 When I was younger, eating ice-cream in cold weather was a wonderful feeling.
-However, my TCM physician told me this is a wrong thing to do.
+However, my TCM physician told me this is the wrong thing to do.
 You shouldn’t be eating anything cold or iced even in winter, unless again you’re super healthy.
 I suspect it was the chilled Coke I drank after hiking Mt Takao that brought about a full-blown flu right away.
 Oh well, now I’ve learned.

 Avoid alcohol, especially beer.

 Some countries have super low temperatures in winter, such as Finland, and you might think of drinking hard liquor such as whiskey, to keep warm.
-Whiskey should be consumed only if you’re in a life-and-death situation, such as you need to do some hard activity like travel on horseback like how they show on TV.
+Whiskey should be consumed only if you’re in a life-and-death situation, such as you need to do some hard activities like travel on horseback like how they show on TV.
 The hard liquor might prevent hypothermia in that situation, by heating up your body and improving blood circulation.
 Otherwise, to drink whiskey in winter is very harmful to your health.

 (None-TCM) Hot honey water will do wonders for a dry throat.